 So you’re having a pizza party and all the guests have had their fair share of pizza, you need some desserts and you’ve still got a hot oven.
 What can you make?

-Here are a list of the best desserts you can cook in a pizza oven.
-Some are simple go-tos which you can knock out with no preparation, some will take some prior planning.
+Here is a list of the best desserts you can cook in a pizza oven.
+Some are simple go-to’s that you can knock out with no preparation, and some will take some prior planning.

 I’ve done some other articles on cooking in a pizza oven.
 Check out the other posts in this series for some more inspiration – 25 foods to cook in your pizza oven and also 15 breads to cook in your pizza oven.

 You can cook lots of dishes in the wood fired oven.
 I’ve put together this table as a guide to temperature.
 Once you try a few things then you can adapt your regular recipes to be used in your pizza oven.